 2. Enjoy the Fireworks

 Dubai is a hot spot during New Year's Eve, and January 1st, New Year’s Day, is a national holiday in the United Arab Emirates.

 With insane fireworks and the possibility to enjoy some of the grand New Year's celebrations for free in Dubai, it is no wonder that tourists start pouring in from the neighboring countries and the rest of the world.

-The fireworks continue in the evening in different parts of the city like Palm Jumeirah, JBR Walk, Al Seef, La Mer for a week after the New Year’s Day.
+The fireworks continue in the evening in different parts of the city like Palm Jumeirah, JBR Walk, Al Seef, and La Mer for a week after New Year’s Day.

 While museums, government services, and other official establishments will be closed, most shops and restaurants will remain open.